nishio/idea-generation/HOW_TO_CONTRIBUTE.rst

   http://localhost:8080
   http://axissoftwares.com

 For development, I usually use localhost.
-It is easy, just run `python -mSimpleHTTPServer`.
+It is easy.
+You just run `$python -mSimpleHTTPServer` on the top of source tree.

 However if you need to register other origins for development, please contact me.

 Getting third-party libraries
 -----------------------------